 After all, getting that first feed at the start of spring is key and will impact how your grass looks for the rest of the season.

 NPK stands for the symbol of the chemical elements that make up plant fertilisers.

-They are vital for healthy plant growth, but not always readily available in the soil.
-Some soils are deficient in one or more elements and need some extra help, and certain plants require exceptionally high levels of an element.
+They are vital for healthy plant growth but are not always readily available in the soil.
+Some soils are deficient in one or more elements and need extra help, and certain plants require exceptionally high levels of an element.

 There are different ratios of each element.
 The percentage levels of each element present in the fertiliser are indicated by three numbers, representing the N P K in that order.
-A bit like a balanced smoothie for your grass!
+It's a bit like a balanced smoothie for your grass!

 - This is strictly for newly sown grassed areas.

 - Should be spread at the time of sowing or shortly afterwards.

 - This will fill the ground with rich nutrients and help create the perfect environment for seed germination.

 - If spreading on new seedlings, it’s important to water the area thoroughly after application.